malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 We also automatically re-train the model using **Vertex AI**, store it in **Weights & Biases** model registry and deploy it using Google Cloud Run.

+### Automatic Workflows
+With access to GCP you can simply make your changes and merge it into main.
+When the merge is done, GitHub Actions will automatically train and deploy the model.
+We have 4 workflows in total.
+- build_conda: build the image and stores in in GCP
+- build_train: runs the built image on Vertex AI to train the model and sends it to wandb
+- build_deploy: deploy the image to cloud run to handle user requests and via FastAPI gives predictions

 ## 🤖 Use our model

+### Cloud Deployment

 The model is deployed using Google Cloud Run.
 You can make a prediction using the following command: